jadijadi/lpic1book/1032_process_text_streams_using_filters.md

 ````
 jadi@funlife:~/w/lpic/101$ nl mydata  | head -3
      1	hello
-     2	this is seccond line
+     2	this is second line
      3	but as you can see we are

 ````